mcneel/developer.rhino3d.com/content/en/guides/eto/view-and-data/complex-bindings/_index.md

   {
     Choices = new(data);
     Choices.CollectionChanged += (s, e) => {

+        // The update must be updated Async as when the UI updates the VM
-        Application.Instance.AsyncInvoke(() => {
+        // RaisePropertyChanged is ignored to prevent loops Application.Instance.AsyncInvoke(() => {

-            if (SelectedIndex < 0)
+            // SelectedIndex will be -1 when the selected item is removed if (SelectedIndex < 0)
                 SelectedIndex = 0;